 In that world:

 - Mailchimp is the usual winner.
 It has product-aware automation templates, a visual customer journey builder, and detailed revenue reporting.
-After the integration of an online store with Mailchimp, it lets you segment customers by order value, category, and behavior, and also link the click-through rates directly to the revenue.
+After integrating an online store with Mailchimp, you can segment customers by order value, category, and behavior, and link click-through rates directly to revenue.

 - Constant Contact is still a viable option for very simple stores that mainly focus on promo blasts and need only basic email automation.
-It can be integrated with some carts and also supports event management along with sms marketing, but it does not compete with specialized ecommerce tools for deep behavioral journeys.
+It can be integrated with some carts and supports event management and SMS marketing, but it does not compete with specialized ecommerce tools for deep behavioral journeys.

-Where ecommerce is the chief source of income, you are most likely to consider Constant Contact either as a temporary stage or as a backup Mailchimp alternative for small side projects.
+When ecommerce is the primary source of income, you are most likely to consider Constant Contact either as a temporary stage or as a backup Mailchimp alternative for small side projects.

 Coaches, Creators & Small Businesses